The Gap Up - Then Five-Days Pre-earnings Momentum in Guidewire Software IncDate Published: 2018-05-29

-The logic behind the test is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in before an earnings date.
+The logic behind the option trading backtest is easy to understand -- in a bull market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in before an earnings date.
 Our empirical research has shown that this phenomenon has been statistically significantly stronger when the prior earning move was a gap up.

 Here is an one-year stock chart of GWRE: